just found this

 @riban, I am so impressed with your looper adventure and exploration.
 Was waiting for so long to get a good stereo looper running on our little beasts (Zynthians)

 Cheers!
 I’ve had a bit of fun playing with it but the issues I reported to the developer need resolving before it is of much use.
-I did a quick software Jack to fix the most critical one where all loops are cleared instead of just the intended one.
+I did a quick software hack to fix the most critical one where all loops are cleared instead of just the intended one.
 If I find time I will at the code again and submit some PRs with further fixes.

 imma try 11/4